Discernment Counselling can help you get your relationship quickly back on track

 - Path two is separation or divorce – you both decide to end the relationship without injuring or hurting each other or your children.

-We use different approaches based on whether you are the leaning in or leaning out partner:
+The Discernment Counsellor will use different approaches based on whether you are the leaning in or leaning out partner:

-- Leaning out partner: We help you make a decision based on more a complex understanding of the marriage and your own role in its problems and potential future.
+- Leaning out partner: help you make a decision based on more a complex understanding of the marriage and your own role in its problems and potential future.

-- Leaning in partner: We help you bring your best self to the crisis, not make things worse, get what your spouse is saying, and work on yourself.
+- Leaning in partner: help you bring your best self to the crisis, not make things worse, get what your spouse is saying, and work on yourself.

 The benefits of Discernment Counselling